-- A. A complete record of data will be maintained to include the name, age, race, gender, position sought, referral source, and the ultimate disposition of each job applicant, where the collection of such information does not violate the individual's rights. - B. A complete record of each promotional opportunity to include all persons considered, identified by age, race and gender. - C. Employee termination data will be compiled including the name, age, race, gender, position and reason for termination. - D. Staff responsible for the EEO Program at MTS will conduct a yearly workforce analysis based on the data gathered in sections A C and submit a memorandum to the CEO that reports on the effectiveness of the program and submits recommendations for improvement (Appendix 15). - E. Staff responsible for the EEO Program at MTS will meet on a quarterly basis with the Director of Human Resources and Labor Relations (EEO Officer) to review EEO efforts and results.
-The Director of Human Resources and Labor Relations (EEO Officer) will review results with all levels of management and assist in implementing adjustments so that immediate and appropriate steps can be taken to resolve any issues.
-Relevant information will be communicated to employees during regular departmental meetings as appropriate. - F. The Director of Human Resources and Labor Relations (EEO Officer) will report the programs status to the CEO. - G. A periodic EEO Program report shall be prepared and submitted to the Board members.
-This report is to show significant progress or lack of progress with regard to goals and recommend future actions and policy revisions as necessary. - H. Ongoing training will be conducted with supervisors and managers at MTS to ensure compliance with all aspects of the EEO Program. - I. The Director of Human Resources and Labor Relations (EEO Officer) will meet periodically with Human Resources staff to review current EEO goals and statistics on employment practices and policies. - J. The Director of Human Resources and Labor Relations (EEO Officer) monitors and investigates all discrimination complaints.
-All complaints are tracked in a complaint log.
+- A. A complete record of data will be maintained to include the name, age, race, gender, position sought, referral source, and the ultimate disposition of each job applicant, where the collection of such information does not violate the individual's rights. - B. A complete record of each promotional opportunity to include all persons considered, identified by age, race and gender. - C. Employee termination data will be compiled including the name, age, race, gender, position and reason for termination. - D. Staff responsible for the EEO Program at MTS will conduct a yearly workforce analysis based on the data gathered in sections A - C and submit a memorandum to the CEO that reports on the effectiveness of the program and submits recommendations for improvement (Appendix 15). - E. Staff responsible for the EEO Program at MTS will meet on a quarterly basis with the Chief Human Resources Officer (EEO Officer) to review EEO efforts and results.
+The Chief Human Resources Officer (EEO Officer) will review results with all levels of management and assist in implementing adjustments so that immediate and appropriate steps can be taken to resolve any issues.
+Relevant information will be communicated to employees during regular departmental meetings as appropriate. - F. The Chief Human Resources Officer (EEO Officer) will report the programs status to the CEO. - G. A periodic EEO Program report shall be prepared and submitted to the Board members.
+This report is to show significant progress or lack of progress with regard to goals and recommend future actions and policy revisions as necessary. - H. Ongoing training will be conducted with supervisors and managers at MTS to ensure compliance with all aspects of the EEO Program. - I. The Chief Human Resources Officer (EEO Officer) will meet periodically with Human Resources staff to review current EEO goals and statistics on employment practices and policies. - J. The Chief Human Resources Officer (EEO Officer) monitors and investigates all discrimination complaints.
+All complaints are tracked in a complaint log. - K. EEO policies and procedures are communicated to union officials and collective bargaining agreements are reviewed for consistency with this EEO Program and applicable statutes to ensure there is no disparate impact.

-- K. EEO policies and procedures are communicated to union officials and collective bargaining agreements are reviewed for consistency with this EEO Program and applicable statutes to ensure there is no disparate impact. - L. Subrecipients awarded contracts greater than \$50,000 and with 50 or more employees will submit their EEO Program annually and an EEO Utilization Report in January and July to the Director of Human Resources and Labor Relations (EEO Officer). - M. Contractors awarded construction contracts greater than \$10,000 will submit monthly Employment Utilization Reports to the Labor Compliance Specialist.
-The Labor Compliance Specialist shall provide a report to the Director of Human Resources and Labor Relations (EEO Officer) on a semiannual basis. - N. The Director of Human Resources and Labor Relations (EEO Officer) maintains a list of current subrecipients and contractors and their EEO Programs.
-The current list of subrecipients and contractors as of the date of this EEO Program includes: First Transit, Transdev, Allied Universal, New Flyer of America and Gillig LLC. - O. The Director of Human Resources and Labor Relations (EEO Officer) confirms via email with the subrecipients and contracts that MTS has received and reviewed their EEO Programs.
+- L. Subrecipients awarded contracts greater than \$50,000 and with 50 or more employees will submit their EEO Program annually and an EEO Utilization Report in January and July to the Chief Human Resources Officer (EEO Officer). - M. Contractors awarded construction contracts greater than \$10,000 will submit monthly Employment Utilization Reports to the Labor Compliance Specialist.
+The Labor Compliance Specialist shall provide a report to the Chief Human Resources Officer (EEO Officer) on a semiannual basis. - N. The Chief Human Resources Officer (EEO Officer) maintains a list of current subrecipients and contractors and their EEO Programs.
+The current list of subrecipients and contractors as of the date of this EEO Program includes: First Transit, Transdev, Allied Universal, New Flyer of America and Gillig LLC. - O. The Chief Human Resources Officer (EEO Officer) confirms via email with the subrecipients and contracts that MTS has received and reviewed their EEO Programs.